 On December 12, 1906, Judge Porter held a formal hearing and mockingly called out for O’Toole to present himself.
 Sheriff Ayers had to explain to the courtroom that O’Toole had previously escaped and was at large.
 Judge Porter announced that O’Toole’s appeal for a new trial was denied.
 If O’Toole was captured his sentence of death would be carried out in due time.

 Meanwhile, the hunt continued but less and less time and resources were expended.
-Many people believed he had left the United States, possibly traveling to his parents’ homeland of Ireland.
+Many people speculated that he had left the United States, possibly traveling to his parents’ homeland of Ireland.
 Months turned into years and still no trace of O’Toole was ever found.

-Nettie Barber apparently worked and resided in the orphanage in Cleveland for a number of years.
-It is known that Nettie and her two sons lived out their lives in the Cleveland area.
-She was granted a divorce from her fugitive husband in October 1909 and a decade later was remarried to local man Harry F. Cunningham.
-Her eldest son Harold died in Cleveland in February 1958.
-Her son Wescott, the subject of Tom O’Toole’s rage back in 1905, took the surname of Barber, settled in North Olmsted, Ohio, was married to the former Helen Haff, had two children, and died in July 1965.
+O’Toole’s wife Nettie Barber, after moving to Cleveland, worked at an orphanage for a number of years.
+It is known that Nettie and her two sons lived out their days in the Cleveland area.
+She was granted a divorce from her fugitive husband in October 1909 and a decade later was remarried to local man named Harry F. Cunningham.
+Her eldest son Harold Barber died in Cleveland in February 1958.
+Her son Wescott, the subject of Tom O’Toole’s rage back in 1905, took the surname of Barber.
+He settled in nearby North Olmsted, was married to the former Helen Haff, had two children, and died in July 1965.
 Nettie outlived them all and died at the age of ninety-six in Medina, Ohio, in January 1976.

 This photo was marked as “City Jail” but I believe it actually depicts the old County Jail, located near the County Court House, where O’Toole escaped from on August 2, 1906.
 I believe the hole he carefully dug was at the rear of the new addition built in 1899, seen on the right side of this photo. (c1902) Full Size